Cargo 200 (film): Plot

-Artyom Kazakov (Leonid Gromov), a professor of Marxist-Leninist atheism at the Leningrad State University, is visiting his brother, Colonel Mikhail Kazakov, in a small town of Nizhny Volok in the fictitious Leninsk Oblast.
-He meets his niece Liza's new boyfriend Valery Buadze (Leonid Bichevin), who works as a fartsovshchik; Valery and Liza are going to have a party at the dacha of Liza's classmate, Anzhelika Naboyeva, who is the daughter of the district secretary of the Communist Party.
+Artyom Kazakov (Leonid Gromov), a professor of Marxist-Leninist atheism at the Leningrad State University, is visiting his brother, Colonel Mikhail Kazakov (Yuri Stepanov), in a small town of Nizhny Volok in the fictitious Leninsk Oblast.
+He meets his niece Liza's new boyfriend Valery Buadze (Leonid Bichevin), who works as a fartsovshchik; Valery and Liza are going to have a party at the dacha of Liza's classmate, Anzhelika Naboyeva (Agniya Kuznetsova), who is the daughter of the district secretary of the Communist Party.
 After staying at Mikhail’s place, Artyom sets off to Leninsk to visit his mother.
 On his way to Leninsk, Artyom's car breaks down near the village of Kalyayevo, and he is forced to go to an isolated farmhouse by the road to try to get help.
 In the house, he meets a local moonshiner Alexey (Aleksei Serebryakov), Alexey's wife Antonina (Natalya Akimova), a Vietnamese migrant worker who goes by the name "Sunka" (Mikhail Skryabin), and a stranger who is not introduced at the time.
-Artyom and Alexey consume large quantities alcohol and argue about faith in God and retribution for sins, with Artyom advocating for the Marxist-Leninist atheist worldview and Alexey defending the ideas of Tommaso Campanella.
+Artyom and Alexey drink much alcohol and argue about faith in God and retribution for sins, with Artyom advocating for the Marxist-Leninist atheist worldview and Alexey defending the ideas of Tommaso Campanella.
 Sunka, who is practically a personal slave of Alexey, fixes Artyom's car and the professor drives on.
 However, realizing how drunk he is, Artyom decides to go back to Nizhny Volok to spend the night at Mikhail's apartment.

 In the meantime, Valery offers Liza to go to a discotheque instead of going to Anzhelika’s dacha, but the latter refuses.
-Having gone to the discotheque by himself, Valery encounters Anzhelika (Agniya Kuznetsova).
+Having gone to the discotheque by himself, Valery encounters Anzhelika.
 They get drunk together, and after the party is over Valery drives with her to Alexey’s house to get more alcohol.

 Valery tells Anzhelika to stay in the car while he gets the alcohol, promising to return promptly; however, instead of coming back to the car, he gets drunk senseless with the Alexey.
 Anzhelika, waiting in the car, notices that she is being watched by a stranger — the same unnamed man that Artyom met earlier.
 She gets scared, and tries to get help from the moonshiner's wife Antonina; the latter hands the girl a shotgun and locks her in a banya.
 The stranger forces Sunka to unlock the banya, introduces himself as a militsiya officer Captain Zhurov (Aleksei Poluyan), and takes away the shotgun from Anzhelika.
 When Sunka tries to defend the girl, captain Zhurov shoots him dead and rapes Anzhelika with a glass bottle (it is implied that he himself is impotent).